-Deploy Outlook Signature Using Microsoft Intune or MECM.
+Deploy Microsoft Outlook Signature Using Microsoft Intune or MECM.

-This article will walk you through creating and deploying Outlook email signature templates to devices within your organization.
+This article will walk you through creating and deploying Microsoft Outlook email signature templates to devices within your organization.
 Organizations can use this approach to deploy Outlook signatures as if they were deploying a standard application using Microsoft Intune and Microsoft Endpoint Configuration Manager (MECM).
+Cut signature-related support tickets to zero and keep every employee’s Outlook signature perfect and on-brand – automatically with Intune or MECM.

-We will use the WPSecure Personalization Packager to create silent installers containing the Outlook signature templates.
-To download and install the packager, click on the DOWNLOAD button at the top right corner of the page.
+We will use the WPSecure Personalization Packaging Tool (a.k.a.
+The Branding Tool) to create silent installers containing the Outlook signature templates.
+To download and install the packager, click the DOWNLOAD button in the top-right corner of the page to get it from the Microsoft Store.

 There are three types of Microsoft Outlook Clients.